schmidtwmark/qnd/presentations/day16.md

 # Expectations

 - Let's make good use of time today
-- Polish your project, or use what you've larned to make something new!
+- Polish your project, or use what you've learned to make something new!
 - Submit your code at the end of class

 ---